olayagonzalezcampos-eng/Multivariate-Analysis-PCA-MDS-Clustering/README.md

 1. **RStudio**: Run `scripts/data_cleaning_and_EDA.R`.
 This step will take the raw data from `data/raw/` and generate the `data_cleaning.csv` file in the `data/processed/` folder.
 2. **MATLAB**: Open and run `scripts/assignment_PCA.m` to obtain the results and plots for the principal components.
 3. **MATLAB**: Open and run `scripts/second_assignment.m` to generate the MDS models and clusters.

+> **Note on reproducibility:** The MATLAB scripts (`assignment_PCA.m` and `second_assignment.m`) rely on a set of custom auxiliary functions provided by our university professor.
+These specific utility functions are not included in this public repository to respect academic copyright policies.